highamm/datascience234/_book/index.md

 It is important to work in a way that maximizes your learning.
 Be aware that students who rely too much on others for the homework and projects tend to do poorly on the quizzes and exams.

-_Please note that in addition the above, any assignments in which your score is reduced due to academic dishonesty will not be dropped according to the quiz policy e.g., if you receive a zero on a quiz because of academic dishonesty, it will not be dropped from your grade.
-Additionally, academic honesty on the homework will result in a 0 for that week's quiz (since the homework is not worth points on its own)_
+_Please note that in addition the above, any assignments in which your score is reduced due to academic dishonesty will not be dropped according to the quiz policy e.g., if you receive a zero on a quiz because of academic dishonesty, it will not be dropped from your grade._

 ***
 ***